jpinera/jpinera.github.io/essays/buckle-up-to-level-up.md

 ## **New Territory**

 Web development just got a little more interesting for me… or so it seems that way.
 I have always been somewhat intrigued by front-end development, but haven’t really gotten the chance to actually learn it until now.
 With the help of this class, I was able to find out for sure.
 As someone who has had no prior web development experience, I wasn’t really sure what to expect.
 At first, learning the basics of coding with raw _Hypertext Markup Language_ (HTML) and _Cascading Style Sheets_ (CSS) to make webpages was definitely a brutal and tedious process.
-It made me question my abilities of designing a decent-looking layout and understanding how [<span style='font-family: monospace; color: ##87B2F3;' target='_blank'>**div**</span> elements](https://www.w3schools.com/tags/tag_div.ASP#:~:text=Definition%20and%20Usage,the%20class%20or%20id%20attribute.) worked.
+It made me question my abilities of designing a decent-looking layout and understanding how [<span style='font-family: monospace; color: ##87B2F3;'>**div**</span> **elements**](https://www.w3schools.com/tags/tag_div.ASP#:~:text=Definition%20and%20Usage,the%20class%20or%20id%20attribute.) worked.
 It also caused doubt on whether this was something I was actually interested in.
 However, at once, the practice of using a _user-interface_ (UI) framework to develop and recreate web pages from professional-looking websites has further piqued my interest in front-end work.

 A web UI framework is a collection of design elements and components that are pre-built within as a default.
 These types of frameworks provide sets of CSS classes to elements in order to create a cleaner style in organizing web pages.
 From my experience so far, I have found these to be challenging and confusing at first, but rewarding and fulfilling long term.
 I noticed that UI frameworks can simplify the development process in trying to lay out all the components as desired.
 It can also provide a more aesthetically-pleasing look to the webpage.
 Most importantly, however, there is more consistency in the design over several browsers and across the different screen sizes of tech devices.

 ## **Taking UI Design to the Next Level**

-Over the past couple of weeks, I got to experience implementing a UI framework called [Bootstrap 5](https://getbootstrap.com/docs/5.3/getting-started/introduction/), which includes built-in CSS styles and _JavaScript_ (JS) components, to improve the design of websites.
+Over the past couple of weeks, I got to experience implementing a UI framework called <a href="https://getbootstrap.com/docs/5.3/getting-started/introduction/" target="_blank">**Bootstrap 5**</a>, which includes built-in CSS styles and _JavaScript_ (JS) components, to improve the design of websites.
 One of the main benefits for using Bootstrap is that it is centered around the idea of being “mobile-first.”
 This means that the default behavior for classes in Bootstrap revolves around formatting the display to the mobile environment.
 No customization or additional special code is required to redesign the intended UI and compensate for mobile-sized screens.
 Ultimately, the shift in a first-class mobile approach resolves the issue of coding the same application multiple times for the varying screen sizes and different operating systems between devices.
 Ultimately, the functionality embedded within UI frameworks like Bootstrap 5 is what makes it a highly versatile tool.

-### Climbing the mountain
+### Climbing the Mountain

 Though I have not climbed any physical mountains in real life, I have experienced the process of scaling the steep learning curve several times throughout my academic career.
 This time was no different from the others.
 The following discusses my first thoughts and reactions to using Bootstrap 5.